-If an external agency asks us to share any information that is sensitive and personal to you we will only do this if we are legally meant to do so.
-If we want to share this information, as we feel it would help you, but there is no legal reason for us to share this information we will ask you first if you are happy for us to share your information.
+If an external agency asks us to share any information that is sensitive and personal to you we will only do this if we can do so legally.
+If we want to share this information, as we feel it would help you, but there is no legal power or duty for us to share this information we will ask you first if you are happy for us to share your information.

 How long Adult Social Care keeps your personal data

 We will stop using your data after we no longer have a legal reason to use your information, which may be when your services have ended.
 If you would like to know more about how long we keep Adult Social Care records, please view the Council’s retention schedule.